AlessioPeluso/Lymphoma-classification-/README.md

 # Lymphoma-classification-

-Lymphoma classification using a genetic dataset and AutoEncoders
+Lymphoma diagnosis using a public genetic Dataset through PCA and Auto Encoders analysis.